-If the parties raise an issue of bias or conflict of interest of an Investigator or Decision-Maker at the hearing, the Decision-Maker may elect to address those issues, consult with legal counsel, and/or refer them to the CDO & Senior Title IX Administrator or Title IX Co-coordinator, and/or preserve them for appeal.
+If the parties raise an issue of bias or conflict of interest of an Investigator or Decision-Maker at the hearing, the Decision-Maker may elect to address those issues, consult with legal counsel, and/or refer them to the Title IX co-coordinator, and/or preserve them for appeal.
 If bias is not in issue at the hearing, the Decision-Maker should not permit irrelevant questions that probe for bias.

-30. Refusal to Submit to Questioning; Inferences
+30. Refusal to Submit to Cross-Examination and Inferences